"Remorse is the echo of a lost virtue."

 - Commits to doing differently with his new understanding

 Wisdom doesn't come from getting everything right.
-It comes from being honest about what happened and letting it change you.
-The mistakes that hurt the most often teach the most, if you let them.
+It comes from being honest about what happened and letting it change us.
+The mistakes that hurt the most often teach the most, if we let them.